 1. Introduction

-SafeCommit helps engineering teams identify potential privacy and AI data-leakage risks in GitHub pull requests before code is merged.
+SafeCommit helps engineering organizations detect hidden operational risk behind pull requests before changes reach production.
 This Privacy Policy explains what information we process, why we process it, and how we protect it.

 2. Information we process